PaulBratslavsky/food-app-article-update/Create_a_food_ordering_app_with_Strapi_and_Next_js.md

 To get started, ensure you have a GitHub account.
 Create a GitHub repository.
 You can decide to name it anything, but this tutorial names it **strapi-app**.
-Once you’ve created the GitHub repo, open your terminal in the **strapiapp** directory and add the following lines of code.
+Once you’ve created the GitHub repo, open your terminal in the **backend** directory and add the following lines of code.
 The code below will push the source code of your Strapi application to GitHub.

 > Ensure you replace the repository link with the link to your repo.

-Path: /backend/strapiapp
+Path: /backend/backend

     git init
     git add .